EternityForest/AnyoneCanDoIt/README.md

 ### Force and precision, pick one

-Never design anything with the words "Firmly but carefully" in it.
+Never design anything with the words "firmly but carefully" in it.
 Hands and tools slip under force.
 If force is needed, you should be able to use a hammer, or you should use a better design.

 Stay away from all screws aside from Torx heads.
 Phillips requires pressing and turning at the same time.
 No more of that!